Nkisi: Use

+Often, people would seek aid through minkisi.
+In order to do so, an individual would have to seek the guidance of a nganga.
+The nganga would proceed using their ability to intervene with minkisi on behalf of the person seeking aid.

 The substances chosen for inclusion in minkisi are frequently called bilongo or milongo (singular nlongo), a word often translated as 'medicine'.
 However, their operation is not primarily pharmaceutical, as they are not applied to or ingested by those who are sick, and perhaps bilongo is more accurately translated as 'therapeutic substances'.
 Rather they are frequently chosen for metaphoric reasons, for example, bird claws in order to catch wrongdoers or because their names resemble characteristics of spirits in question.

 Among the many common materials used in the minkisi were fruit (luyala in Kikongo), charcoal (kalazima), and mushrooms (tondo).
 Minerals were collected from various places associated with the dead, such as earth collected from graves and riverbeds.
 White clay was also very important in the composition of minkisi due to the symbolic relationship of the color white and the physical aspects of dead skin as well as their moral rightness and spiritual positivity.
 White contrasted with black, the color of negativity.
 Some minkisi use red ochre as a coloring agent.
 The use of red is symbolic of the mediation of the powers of the dead.